Security¶

 IRSA - Cross Account¶

-Similarly, if your applications ServiceAccount needs to assume a role in ClearRoutes main account (e.g for Route53 operations), you must use the irsa_clerroute_account variable:
+Similarly, if your application's ServiceAccount needs to assume a role in ClearRoute's main account (e.g., for Route53 operations), you must use the irsa_clearroute_account variable:

 Example: